 Computer Engineering majors may also consider:

-- EE 205: Introduction to Signal Conditioning: CE majors can take 215 instead if they are double majors with other engineering programs, but 205 makes more sense for CE-only majors.
-Generally offered during winter quarter.
+- EE 205: Introduction to Signal Conditioning: CE majors can take 215 instead if the timing of 205 does not fit your schedule, but 205 is strongly preferred.

 Links for planning your CSE curriculum:

 - Full CSE Degree Requirements, including links to curriculum and electives lists